rust-embedded/linux-embedded-hal/README.md

 ## [Documentation](https://docs.rs/linux-embedded-hal)

+Note that current releases track the unstable ['embedded-hal'] `v1.0.0-alpha`.
+For bugfixes or backports please open PRs against the `v0.3.x` branch.

 ## GPIO character device

 Since Linux kernel v4.4 the use of sysfs GPIO was deprecated and replaced by the character device GPIO.